Roles and Permissions are used in tandem to control what users can see and do in your community.

 Manage Curation – Gives the ‘Promote’ Reaction and hold more weight when reacting with SPAM or Abuse.
 The Promote reactions gives 5 points to the promoted content and displays it on the Best of Page.
 When reacting with the SPAM and Abuse reactions this will set your reaction to have a weight of 5 points rather than the default 1 point per reaction.
 Also gives users the ability to mark answers as rejected/accepted and change a discussion to a question when the Q&A addon is enabled.

 View Email – Allows users to receive notifications via email.
 This does not reveal email addresses of other users to the role.
 Should only be disabled for roles who should not receive email notifications of any kind (including password reset emails, etc).

 Manage Moderation – Gives access to moderation functionality such as the moderation and SPAM queue.
 Gives permission to change the status of an idea when Ideation is enabled.
 This permission is typically what identifies a user as a moderator.
 [ADMIN/MOD ONLY]

 Allow No Ads - Hides Pockets labeled as ads.

-View Personal Info – Allows viewing of personal info such as email and IP address on the profile page.
+View Personal Info – Allows viewing of personal info such as Email, Register IP and Last IP on the profile page.
 [ADMIN/MOD ONLY]

 Edit Profiles – Allows editing of the users own profile.
 Does not grant the permissions to edit other users’ profiles.

 View Profiles – Allows viewing other members’ profile pages.